1Strategy/serverless-ci-cd/README.md

 npm run-script integration
 ```

-## Making Changes
+### 6. Make Changes
-If you change the `serverless.yml` file, you'll need to restart it:
+If you change the `serverless.yml` file, you'll need to restart your local app:
 - Stop the offline app; `ctrl-c` in the terminal where it's running is all you need.
 It's fine to leave the db running.
 - Uncomment the line in the `serverless.yml` file that says `noStart: true`.
 This will prevent serverless offline from trying to start a new database.
 - Run `sls offline start --stage dev` again.